Jutehk/CleanCity/tests/test-cases.md

 Expected Result:
 - Proper spacing and visual hierarchy should be present

-Actual Result: [To be filled during testing]
+Actual Result:
+Sections are tightly packed with no padding between content blocks

 Status: ❌